KristerSJakobsson/solnp/python_solnp/README.md

 Simply install the package through PyPi with:
 `pip install pysolnp`

-When compiling from source code you will need CMake etc.<br>
+When compiling from source code you will need CMake.<br>
 See the [README for the C++ code](https://github.com/KristerSJakobsson/solnp/blob/master/README.md) for details.

 ## Usage